meyda/meyda/docs/guides/online-web-audio.md

 Here's where Meyda gets involved!
-Now that audio is flowing between nodes in the Audio Context box, we need to create a Meyda Analyzer to listen to the audio and compute the volume.
+Now that audio is flowing between nodes in the Audio Context box, we need to create a Meyda Analyzer to listen to the audio and compute the level.
 Let's look at the code.

 ```js
 if (typeof Meyda === "undefined") {